 My paint of choice is Classic Artist Oils.

-  Some manufactuers use different trade names.
+Some manufactures use different trade names.
 If you have any trouble finding a specific color please contact me.

 - Titanium White.

 - Yellow Ochre

 - Hansa Yellow Orange (optional)